How NOT to save your photos or donate books

 I volunteer weekly for my local Friends of the Library.
 We price and sort donated books for our monthly used book sales (at which I also run a cash register), and we have a lovely used book shop in the Main library downtown which is open six days a week.
 We raise around $200K every year for library programs such as the Summer Reading Program for children.

-My specific job is to research old – I mean, vintage – children’s books to see if they might be collectible.
+My specific job is to research old – er, I mean, vintage – children’s books to see if they might be collectible.
+(Spoiler alert: Not all first editions are valuable!)
 If so, we sell them online for “real money”.
 If not, I stick a bargain price tag on them.
 I get to work with children’s books because I enjoy them so much.
 I collect Newbery Medal award-winning books and get first dibs on the ones that cross my desk.
 Other volunteers get to work with whatever category interests them – art books, mysteries, music CDs, etc.

-One day Melissa, our director, was going through the box of things we find in books.
+One day Melissa, our volunteer coordinator, and I were going through the box of things we find in books.
 We have around 50 volunteers altogether, and when one of us finds something interesting we put it in the box.
 Keep in mind that these books are all donated to us anonymously.
 They could be from someone who is simply decluttering their bookshelves, or downsizing to move, to someone whose entire library was donated because they died and their family didn’t know what else to do with it.
 I don’t know how often people check their own books, or those of a loved one, for memorabilia before donating, but clearly not often enough to catch everything.

 Things like what?